 These guidelines ensure our approach has credibility and integrity.

-More detail can be found at Transparency and reporting [UNFCCC website].
+More detail can be found at Transparency [UNFCCC website].

 Gross emissions include emissions from all sectors of the New Zealand economy, except for land use, land use change and forestry (LULUCF).
 This information can be found in the National Inventory Report submitted to the United Nations Framework Convention on Climate Change (UNFCCC).

-Net reporting emissions provide information on what emissions and removals the atmosphere sees in any given year as the result of all human activities in New Zealand.
-However, we do not use all of the removals included in net reporting to account towards our emission targets.
+Net emissions provide information on what emissions and removals the atmosphere sees in any given year as the result of all human activities in New Zealand.
+However, we do not use all of the emissions and removals included in the net emissions reported in the annual GHG inventory to account towards our emission reduction targets.

-Every country needs to set a Nationally Determined Contribution (NDC) under the Paris Agreement.
+Every country sets its own Nationally Determined Contribution (NDC) under the Paris Agreement.

-The main purpose of an NDC is to outline the contribution countries will take towards delivering on the goals of the Paris Agreement.
+The main purpose of an NDC is to outline the contribution countries will make towards delivering on the goals of the Paris Agreement.